Follow the following steps, in sequence, to access the range in internet based information available for your soldier

-- WW1 Army Unit Histories New Zealand Electronic Text Centre (NZETC)
+WW1 Army Unit Histories New Zealand Electronic Text Center (NZETC)

 There are a variety of histories published based on information sourced from regimental diaries (now held in Archives New Zealand).
 These books are often not well indexed (if at all).
 Each covers the period in chronologically and can therefore be read in conjunction with an individual’s service record to provide context for the personnel file entries.

-Copies of the original books exist in the Armoury Reference Shelf.
-Also research sections of most major public and university libraries will have copies.
+Copies of the original books exist in research sections of most major public and university libraries will have copies.
 Facsimile copies can be purchased by mail order over the internet from Naval & Military Press for a fraction of the cost of an original (now rare) copy. http://www.naval-military-press.com

 Honours and Awards: London Gazette